Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ## 2.6 Merger module (optional)

-The merger section combines results from multiple NER module runs into a single file for analysis.
+The merger module combines results from multiple NER module runs into a single file for analysis.
 First, as all the other steps above, set ignore analysis to false.
 Then use the following input and output config arguments:

 #### Config file argument:
 ```console